c2lang/documentation/documentation/docs/language/variables.md

 ```

-## incremental arrays
+## Incrementally declared arrays
-A special feature in C2 are incremental arrays.
+Incrementally declared arrays are a special feature in C2.
 These can be used to avoid messy macros when
 it is required to have some elements of the array present depending on some external condition (__#ifdef__'ed).

-To define an incremental array, use the `[+]` array subscript.
+To incrementally declare array, use the `[+]` array subscript in the initial declaration.
 Entries can then be added from
 different points in the code.
 ```c
 type Point struct {